jdum/asciinema-scene/README.md

   --help     Show this message and exit.

 Commands:
-  copy      Copy content between START and END timecodes. cut       Cut content between START and END timecodes. delete    Delete the frame with timecode >= TIMECODE. header    Print the header field of the content. include   Include the content of a .cast file at the timecode position. insert    Insert a frame at the TIMECODE position. maximum   Set maximum duration of each frame. minimum   Set minimum duration of each frame. quantize  Set the duration of frames in duration range to DURATION. replace   Replace the text of frame with timecode >= TIMECODE by TEXT. show      Print detail of frames, from START to END (max LINES). speed     Change the speed of the screen cast. status    Print informations about the content (duration, ...).
+  copy          Copy content between START and END timecodes. cut           Cut content between START and END timecodes. delete        Delete the frame with timecode >= TIMECODE. header        Print the header field of the content. include       Include the content of a .cast file at the timecode... insert        Insert a frame at the TIMECODE position. maximum       Set maximum duration of each frame. minimum       Set minimum duration of each frame. quantize      Set the duration of frames in duration range to DURATION. replace       Replace the text of frame with timecode >= TIMECODE by TEXT. show          Print detail of frames, from START to END (max LINES). speed         Change the speed of the screen cast. status        Print informations about the content (duration, ...). text-delete   Delete frames matching the text regex between START and END. text-merge    Merge successive frames matching the regex between START... text-replace  Replace text in frames matching the regex between START...
 ```

 ---